brettz9/BADIPagesCreatedLinks/README.md

 1. Cache, adding to async queue
     1. Until cache obtained, show as external link
-1. Means to recheck links
+1. Means to recheck links, adding desired links to check to queue
     1. Preferably activatable from admin page and/or a specific (category) page itself
     1. Link types